aiven/aiven-docs/docs/tools/aiven-console/howto/create-manage-teams.md

 3. Click **Groups** and then **Create group**.

 4. Enter the name of one of the teams and assign the same users to this group.
-Do this for each of your organization\'s teams.
+Do this for each of your organization's teams.

 5. [Add each new group to the same projects](/docs/platform/howto/add-groups-projects) that the teams are assigned to.
 Set the role to the same permission level that is used for the team.